zdebeer99/gojade/ReadMe.md

 **javascript**

-Keep in mind that gojade does not run in a javascript enviroment, nor is it executed in a javascript environment.
-Becuase of this javascript in gojade is not supported, a work around will be to register custom functions defined in go and calling these functions from your jade template.
+Keep in mind that gojade does not run in a javascript environment, nor is it executed in a javascript environment.
+Because of this javascript in gojade is not supported, a work around will be to register custom functions defined in go and calling these functions from your jade template.

+**variable names**

+Variable names is case sensitive

+Only public fields can be accessed from a struct passed to the render function data argument.

+If a variable is not defined a warning will be Logged and nil is returned.

+nil will eval to false
+suggestion ? nil returns "" as a string.

 **doctype**